 "Beaconfire RED understands the importance of digital tools and strategies in advancing conservation impact.
 Their deliverables are of the highest quality and they have always built our digital tools with the end-user in mind, thus maximizing the usability and uptake of the final products."

 Improved volunteer engagement by going mobile

-The Clean Swells app was developed to streamline data collection for trash cleanups from over 500,000 volunteers, allowing Ocean Conservancy to easily collect data year-round.
+Ocean Conservancy educates and empowers citizens to take action on behalf of the ocean using the Clean Swell app.
+The app was developed to streamline data collection for trash cleanups from over 500,000 volunteers, allowing Ocean Conservancy to easily collect data year-round.

 Data Streamlined by App

-The Clean Swell app solved a real programmatic need for Ocean Conservancy and is an enhanced solution that easily connects scientists, students, and the public to real time data.
-Users walking the beach can tally types and quantiles of trash collected then submit their results to researchers working to stop ocean trash.
-Distance, time and route are tracked via GPS and data entered in the app automatically flows to Ocean Conservancy’s TIDES database.
-As of 2016 the app had 7,124 downloads, 8,826 cleanup submissions and 5,023 badges earned.
+The Clean Swell app solved a real programmatic need for Ocean Conservancy, extended data collection year round, and is an enhanced solution that easily connects scientists, students, and the public to real time data.
+Users walking the beach can tally types and quantities of trash collected then submit their results to researchers working to stop ocean trash.

 As of 2019, the app has 68,498 downloads.
 Since launch in 2014, Clean Swell users have submitted 31,673 cleanups and earned 25,904 badges.